 - UNTHSC Facilities Management

 The garden was built in February 2014 when over 40 volunteers came to the site to build the plots, fill them with soil, and mulch the paths.
 The garden currently has 16 plots yet has the capacity for up to 38 plots.
 The plots are maintained by students, staff and faculty, and each plot is required to donate at least 25% of their yield to a local food bank.
-As of July 15th, we have donated over 50 lbs. of fresh produce.
+In 2014, we donated over 60 lbs. of fresh produce.

 The garden will expand by adding 9 more plots on February 21, 2015.
 If you're interested in volunteering to help build the plots and fill with soil, please contact us.
 This year, community members are invited be part of the community garden, and 6 of the plots are being managed by community members.
 The garden is just another way our campus accomplishes its mission of creating solutions for a healthier community.
 For questions, please call 817-735-2451.